-• Safety performance targets were established based on our TRIR and participation in the company-wide EAZI Way safety culture rollout.
-The EAZI Way safety culture rollout is an initiative aimed at eliminating workplace accidents and achieving our goal of zero incidents.
-Incentives for Mr. Hewitt, Mr. Montalbano, and Mr. Cavanah, were tied to our consolidated safety metrics.
+• Safety performance targets were established based on our TRIR and the timely reporting of workplace safety incidents.
+Incentives for Mr. Hewitt, Mr. Montalbano, Mr. Cavanah, and Mr. Turner were tied to our consolidated safety metrics.
 Incentives for Mr. Ryan and Mr. Petrizzo were tied to the safety metrics of their respective operating companies.
 The specific criteria were as follows:

 Threshold Target Maximum

-TRIR 1.20 0.95 0.70
+TRIR 0.85 0.70 0.55

-Safety culture participation 75.0% 85.0% 95.0%
+Timely incident reporting 70.0% 80.0% 90.0%

-• Financial incentives for Mr. Hewitt, Mr. Montalbano, and Mr. Cavanah, were tied to our consolidated pre-incentive operating income.
-The specific consolidated pre-incentive operating income criteria were as follows: Threshold - \$39.7 million, Target - \$59.5 million, Maximum - \$76.0 million.
-Incentives for Mr. Ryan and Mr. Petrizzo were tied to the operating income of their respective operating companies.
+- The financial incentive tied to pre-tax operating income represents approximately 75% of the total bonus opportunity for the Named Executive officers.
+For Mr. Hewitt, Mr. Montalbano, Mr. Cavanah and Mr. Turner, the incentive opportunity was measured at the consolidated level.
+The specific consolidated pre-tax operating income criteria were as follows: Threshold \$43.6 million, Target \$62.0 million, Maximum \$67.6 million.
+Incentives for Mr. Ryan and Mr. Petrizzo were tied to the operating income of their respective operating companies. - Ten percent of the total bonus opportunity is tied to the achievement of ROIC.
+The specific criteria are as follows: Threshold 14.4%; Target 16.0%; and Maximum 17.6%.
+The incentive attributable to ROIC is measured at the consolidated level for all Named Executive Officers.